2025 ASEAN Para Games: The Games

+Opening ceremony

+The opening ceremony of the 2025 ASEAN Para Games was held on 20 January 2026 at 80th Birthday Stadium and was officially opened by Prince Chalermsuk Yugala, the representative of King Vajiralongkorn.

 Sports

 Eight of six returns: para-archery, para-bowling, para-cycling, para-shooting wheelchair fencing, and wheelchair tennis.

-During the ASEAN Para Sports Federation (APSF) workshop in March 2024, the organizing committee proposed a sports programme featuring twenty sports, exceeding the previous record of sixteen set at the 2017 ASEAN Para Games in Kuala Lumpur, Malaysia.
+During the ASEAN Para Sports Federation (APSF) workshop in March 2024, the organising committee proposed a sports programme featuring twenty sports, exceeding the previous record of sixteen set at the 2017 ASEAN Para Games in Kuala Lumpur, Malaysia.
 Later, para-bowling was removed due to the lack of available venues in the host city.
 Additionally, two more sports will be included as demonstration sports.
 Nevertheless, para-bowling was reinstated, with the decision made to host the competition in Bangkok.

-Wheelchair fencing and para-shooting will make their return, having last been included in 2008 and 2015, respectively. para-cycling and para-bowling will also return, having last been featured in 2017.
-Para-archery and wheelchair tennis will return as well, having last been included in 2022.
+Wheelchair fencing and para-shooting made their return, having last been included in 2008 and 2015, respectively.
+Para-cycling and para-bowling also returned, having last been featured in 2017.
+Para-archery and wheelchair tennis returned as well, having last been included in 2022.

-Para-esports was initially set to debut at the 2025 ASEAN Para Games.
-However, during the 34th APSF Executive Committee meeting in March 2025, the organizing committee decided to remove it from the sports programme.
-As a result, these games now feature nineteen sports with a total of 536 events, making it the largest ASEAN Para Games in history.
+Esports was initially set to debut at the 2025 ASEAN Para Games.
+However, during the 34th APSF Executive Committee meeting in March 2025, the organising committee decided to remove it from the sports programme.
+As a result, these Games now feature nineteen sports with a total of 536 events, making it the largest ASEAN Para Games in history.
 This breaks the previous record of 488 events set at the 2008 ASEAN Para Games, which was also held in Nakhon Ratchasima, Thailand.

 The nineteen-sport program of the 2025 ASEAN Para Games includes 16 out of the 22 core Paralympic sports, with the exclusion of para-equestrian, para-canoeing, para-climbing, para-rowing, para-triathlon, para-taekwondo, and wheelchair rugby.
 Additionally, it includes bowling, chess and football 7-a-side.

+Wheelchair rugby and lawn bowls were demonstration events.

 Numbers in parentheses indicate the number of medal events contested in each discipline.